 Nowhere could he find consolation and peace.
 Many weeks had passed since the King’s son had last seen or spoken to anyone.
 One evening, in a rubbled valley-end, he was surprised by a thunderstorm and obliged to flee into a cavern.
 There he met a strange little man, hardly three shoes tall but with a long beard and a serious face and a golden crown upon his head.
 The Prince spoke to the little man and soon realized that he had found a fellow-sufferer, for what the little man with the golden crown had to tell about his fate was very pitiful and sad.

-The little man was the king of the”Salwans” (Salwan in Ladin language, signifies cavern-inhabitant, wild man).
+The little man was the king of the”Salvans” (Salvan in the Ladin language, signifies cavern-inhabitant, wild man).
 From olden times they had inhabited a beautiful kingdom in the far east.
-This kingdom, having reached the height of its glory, and possessing as many inhabitants as a large forest has leaves, was subjected to an invasion of hostile foreign forces who devastated the country by fire and sword and killed so many Salwans in protracted battles that the survivors had to flee from their own country.
+This kingdom, having reached the height of its glory, and possessing as many inhabitants as a large forest has leaves, was subjected to an invasion of hostile foreign forces who devastated the country by fire and sword and killed so many Salvans in protracted battles that the survivors had to flee from their own country.
 Then the king, with the remainder of his people, marched from one neighboring kingdom to another begging for a mountain, or a marsh, or some other piece of ground so that his people could settle there.
-No sovereign would listen to him, however, and everywhere the Salwans were ejected with scorn.
-At last they found shelter in a distant country, but they were obliged to work so hard that many of them died and others escaped in order that they might not witness any longer the misery of their brothers.
+No sovereign would listen to him, however, and everywhere the Salvans were ejected with scorn.
+At last, they found shelter in a distant country, but they were obliged to work so hard that many of them died and others escaped in order that they might not witness any longer the misery of their brothers.
 Thus, it was with the king.

 Having related this, the little man sighed and said that no creature could be more unhappy than a sovereign whose people had entirely perished and he unable to prevent it.
 The Prince then sympathized with the dwarf king on the hard fate which had befallen him but he said that his own destiny was no less cruel and he, too, related his distressful history.
 At first the dwarf king listened with a gloomy look but, little by little, his face began to brighten, and at last he smiled, quite pleased, and when the Prince, who did not notice this, had finished, the little man jumped up, clapped his hands and cried out joyously: Prince, be happy, we are now both saved.
 On hearing such an unexpected exclamation the Prince was almost afraid to look at the dwarf, for he thought that the little man had surely lost his reason and gone crazy.

 The old King was very pleased al the return of his son but he considered the request of himself and his companion a strange one.
-He did not bother about to look of the mountain-tops but he thought he could not agree to the immigration of a strange people.
-It was only when the king of the Salwans had explained that they would never lay claim to the rich valleys, meadows and fields, but be satisfied to remain in the forests and wild rocks, that the Alp King and his advisers gave their consent.
+He did not bother about to look at the mountain-tops but he thought he could not agree to the immigration of strange people.
+It was only when the king of the Salvans had explained that they would never lay claim to the rich valleys, meadows, and fields, but be satisfied to remain in the forests and wild rocks, that the Alp King and his advisers gave their consent.
 The agreement was confirmed by documents and both parties swore to observe it faithfully.

-As soon as the moon had risen, seven Salwans appeared, forming a circle and beginning to make all sorts of contorsions.
+As soon as the moon had risen, seven Salvans appeared, forming a circle and beginning to make all sorts of contortions.
 Their little hands worked convulsively, like the waves of a torrent.
-Astonished, the Prince watched this performance; finally he asked the little men what they intended to do.
-They answered that they were about to weave the moon-light, and, surely enough, after a while, in the middle of a circle, one saw a clew which radiated a soft but continuing brightness.
+Astonished, the Prince watched this performance; finally, he asked the little men what they intended to do.
+They answered that they were about to weave the moonlight, and, sure enough, after a while, in the middle of a circle, one saw a clew which radiated a soft but continuing brightness.
 The dwarfs worked busily, the clew was growing and became a large bundle.
 The Prince gazed steadily at the seven little men, while hour after hour passed.
 Then he looked in the distance and behold, on every mountain top a point of light was glowing: everywhere stood little dwarfs who had spun the lights.

 These cheerful, happy words revived the spirits of the Princess, and soon it was obvious that she had recovered again.
 After a short lime the Prince was able to bring his wife back to the earth, and how joyful was the astonishment of the young Princess who had lain so near to death, when she beheld the shining landscape: the smiling Alp-garden united in its white rocks, green meadows and variegated flowers, the Moon’s regions of light with the rich color-beauty of the earth.
 Never again did the Moon-daughter sigh for her own country, as it was now more beautiful on the white mountains than in the Moon.